Aboubacar Fofana

-Aboubacar Fofana (born October 4, 1982) is a French former footballer who played as a midfielder.
+Aboubacar Fofana (born 4 October 1982) is a French former footballer who played as a midfielder.

 Career

-In August 2003 Fofana was signed for Mark McGhee's side Millwall, after being released by Italian giants Juventus after an unsuccessful one-year loan with Greek Super League side PAOK.
+In August 2003 Fofana was signed for Mark McGhee's side Millwall, after being released by Italian giants Juventus following an unsuccessful one-year loan with Greek Super League side PAOK.
 He played his first game for The Lions when they played Gillingham on 6 September 2003, in which Gillingham won 4–3.
 Fofana played 16 more games after that and was released in 2004.
 He transferred to Malian side Jeanne d'Arc FC.